ribugent/dotfiles/README.md

 *ℹ️ macOS Only*

-Installing automatically packages using a [Brewfile](https://github.com/ribugent/dotfiles/blob/main/macos/Brewfile)
+- Installing automatically packages from a [Brewfile](https://github.com/ribugent/dotfiles/blob/main/macos/Brewfile)
+- Fix keybindings for Home/End keys using a regular keyboard

 ### ClamAV